Main Page | Tropes A to E | Tropes F to J | Tropes K To R | Tropes S to Z

 - Mythology Gag:

 - In "Mr. Monk's 100th Case," the first time Randy is interviewed on the documentary, the caption incorrectly displays his rank as "Sgt."
-In "Mr. Monk Goes to a Wedding", Theresa Scott incorrectly refers to Randy as "Sgt.
-Disher".
-There, someone referring to Randy by the wrong rank was a crucial clue to solving the case as Randy had investigated Theresa many years earlier for the murder of one of her husbands, but lost track of her before joining the SFPD.
+This is a reference to "Mr. Monk Goes to a Wedding", where Jonathan's bride-to-be Theresa Scott incorrectly referred to Randy as "Sgt.
+Disher," which was a crucial clue to solving the case as Randy had investigated Theresa many years earlier for the murder of one of her husbands, but lost track of her before joining the SFPD.

 - Lee Goldberg seems to have set many of his novel series in one universe.
 Lieutenant Ben Keoloha and the Grand Kiahuna Poipu resort in Mr. Monk Goes to Hawaii had appeared in one of the Diagnosis: Murder novels.